 Hand tremors or weakness can make holding utensils and making the necessary hand and arm movements almost impossible.

-Because of the difficulty, some seniors may even lose their appetite and stop eating.
+Because of the difficulty, some seniors may lose their appetite and stop eating.

-Adaptive utensils, plates, and cups make it easier to eat so mealtime is more enjoyable and seniors are more likely to stay well-nourished.
+Adaptive utensils, plates, and cups make eating easier, so mealtime is more enjoyable and seniors are more likely to stay well-nourished.

 We rounded up 11 helpful adaptive utensils and dinnerware that make eating easier for people with: